Skip to main content

 Grafana Integration

 Connect Grafana to enable the AI agent to query dashboards, metrics, and alerts during investigations.
+You can also forward Grafana alerts to Autoheal via webhook so alerts are ingested, grouped, and available for triage in the Alerts page.

 Capabilities